rhysd/YourFukurou/README.md

 Goals :bird::

+- Perspicuity
-- Perspicuity of timeline
+  - Display as many tweets on timeline as possible
 - Everything can be done with keyboard
+  - All actions can be done with key shortcuts
+  - Flexible and customizable keybindings system
-- Performance for large timeline
+- High performance timeline management
 - Plugin architecture
-- Any timeline support
+  - Hooks for each Twitter activities and notification
+  - Enable to add other timelines rather than Twitter using React component
-- Cross platform
+- Cross platform (OS X, Windows, Linux)

 ## For Development